benzionyunger/VueDjangoTemplate/README.md

 ## File Structure Requirements

-- The _angular_ folder must include a package.json file directly under it, ie. angular/package.json.
+- The _client/app_ folder must include a package.json file directly under it, ie. angular/package.json.
-- The _django_ folder must include a **copy** of the manage.py file currently found django/manage.py.
+- The _server_ folder must include a **copy** of the manage.py file currently found django/manage.py.
 -  The _docker_ folder and all its contents must remain **AS IS**.
 Additionally, a _requirements.txt_ file must be found and **populated correctly** directly under the _django_ folder.
 - Any SQL configurations that are needed at start up, for instance databases, tables, initialization data, must be included in the _mysql_ folder.
 The file that is there curentl y can be edited or removed.
 - The _setup_ folder and all its contents must remain **AS IS**.